dassaswat/web-video-extractor/README.md

 #If you want to log into file defaults to console log
 video_downloader = VideoDownloader(path = path, log_to_file=True, convert_to_mp4= False)

-#To convert to mp4 set the (Conversion to ffmpeg requires ffmpeg to be installed on your local machine!
+#To convert to mp4 set the (Conversion to mp4 requires ffmpeg to be installed on your local machine!
 Links for the installation tutorials are below!)
 convert_to_mp4 = True
 ```